usmaanalii/javascript/JavaScript30/analysis.md

 ### Array.prototype.some()

-Checks against the array, and returns `true` if at least one item meets the condition.
+Checks against the array, and returns `true` if at least one item meets the condition specified.

 ``` javascript
 const isAdult = people.some(person => (new Date()).getFullYear() - person.year >= 19);